 The process shown in Figure 1 outlines a simplified and indicative assessment of a project that has been declared a controlled action, with an assessment by Environmental Impact Statement (EIS)/ Public Environmental Review (PER).
-For advice on EPBC Act assessment processes refer to guidance material on DCCEEW's website12.
-As indicated in the EPBC Act Environment Assessment Process, the Minister for the Environment may decide on another assessment method to assess the project.
+For advice on EPBC Act assessment processes refer to the guidance material on DAWE's website14.
+As indicated in the EPBC Act Environment Assessment Process, the Environment Minister may decide on another assessment method to assess the project.
 Decisions on the assessment approach under the EPBC Act will be dependent on many factors including the nature and scale of the impacts, the complexity of the issues and the degree of certainty with which impacts can be predicted.
-If the project referral indicates potential environmental impacts on AMPs, DCCEEW will consult with DNP during the assessment process.
+If the project referral indicates potential environmental impacts on AMPs, DAWE will consult with Parks Australia during the assessment process.

-Proponents are prohibited from taking a controlled action without the Minister for the Environment having given approval under Part 9 of the EPBC Act14.
-At the end of the assessment process, the Minister for the Environment will decide whether or not a proposed project will be approved.
-The Minister for the Environment may also include conditions of approval.
+Proponents are prohibited from taking a controlled action without the Environment Minister having given approval under Part 9 of the EPBC Act15.
+At the end of the assessment process, the Environment Minister will decide whether or not a proposed project will be approved.
+The Environment Minister may also include conditions of approval.
 Conditions may include, restrictions on the scope of the project or certain activities, or the inclusion of management measures to avoid or mitigate potential impacts.
-Outcomes of the EPBC Act assessment process, including any conditions applied to an approval, must be satisfactorily addressed by proponents in management plans required under the OEI Act (outlined in detail at Step 4 of the approvals process in Figure 1).
+Outcomes of the EPBC Act assessment process. including any conditions applied to an approval, must be satisfactorily addressed by proponents in management plans required under the OEI Act (outlined in detail at Step 5 of the approvals process in Figure 1).
 Project activities cannot commence unless all required licences under the OEI Act have been granted, EPBC Act approval requirements have been met and OEI Act management plans have been approved.

-As the approved management plans under the OEI Act (discussed in Section 4 of this guidance) are subject to a five yearly review process, based on environmental performance and reporting requirements, there is ongoing potential for management plans to be revised to reflect new information and support adaptive environmental management to ensure environmental best practice is maintained with regard to MNES over the life of the approval.
+As the approved management plans under the OEI Act (discussed in Section 5 of this guidance) are subject to a five yearly review process, based on environmental performance and reporting requirements, there is ongoing potential for management plans to be revised to reflect new information and support adaptive environmental management to ensure environmental best practice is maintained with regard to MNES over the life of the approval.

-^{12.} EPBC Act-Environment assessment process (dcceew.gov.au)

-^{13.} EPBC Policy Statement - Staged Developments - Split referrals: Section 74A of the EPBC Act (dcceew.gov.au)

-^{14.} At the time of publishing this guidance there were no declarations made by the Minister that actions do not need approval under Part 9 of the EPBC Act relevant to offshore infrastructure projects.
+- 12. EPBC Act-Environment assessment process (awe.gov.au) - 13.
+EPBC Policy Statement Staged Developments-Split referrals: Section 74A of the EPBC Act (awe.gov.au) - 14.
+EPBC Act-Environment assessment process (awe.gov.au) - 15.
+At the time of publishing this guidance there were no declarations made by the Minister that actions do not need approval under Part 9 of the EPBC Act relevant to offshore infrastructure projects.